What we’re working on

 Outcome

-The outcome from the inspection will only be published once the report has been finalised.
+The outcome from the inspection is published once the report has been finalised.
 The average time until a report is published is around two months.
 This will depend on whether any queries are submitted to the inspectors regarding their findings.

 Outcome